Rethinking waste – collaboration offers sustainable manufacturing solutions

 “Some people may look at rubbish and see a pile of waste, but you have to look at the value within,” says Scientia Professor Veena Sahajwalla, Director of the UNSW Centre for Sustainable Materials Research and Technology (SMaRT Centre).

-“Applying the science that has been developed at the UNSW SMaRT Centre, we are turning low-value materials like waste glass and textiles into high-performing and high-value products such as ceramic tiles and benchtops,” says Mr Douglas.
+“Applying the science that has been developed at the UNSW SMaRT Centre, we are turning low-value materials like waste glass and textiles into high-performing and high-value products such as ceramic tiles and benchtops,” says Veena.
 “This is all done on a small but commercial scale at our factory on a landfill site in Nowra.”

 Amongst the tonnes of household waste sent to landfill every year are valuable materials that have the potential to be transformed into brand-new products.